peco/peco/README.md

 ### FuzzyFilter

-Set to `enabled` to make the Fuzzy filter available.
+Set to `enabled` to make the Fuzzy filter available, or `disabled` to disable it.
 Default is `disabled`.

 ### InitialFilter